Musharraf-Raza-Khan/Introduction-To-Data-Science-IDS-/README.md

 The exact calculation and representation of the whiskers in a box plot can vary depending on the method used.
 There are generally two common methods for determining the length of the whiskers:

-1. Tukey's fences method: In this method, the whiskers extend up to a certain distance from the upper and lower quartiles.
+**1. Tukey's Fences Method:** In this method, the whiskers extend up to a certain distance from the upper and lower quartiles.
 The whiskers are typically set to 1.5 times the IQR.
 Data points beyond this range are considered outliers and are plotted as individual points beyond the whiskers.

-2. Tukey's boxplot method: This method is similar to Tukey's fences but sets the whiskers to the most extreme data points within a certain range.
+**2. Tukey's Boxplot Method**: This method is similar to Tukey's fences but sets the whiskers to the most extreme data points within a certain range.
 The whiskers extend to the largest and smallest data points within 1.5 times the IQR.
 Data points beyond this range are considered outliers.

 The whiskers in a box plot help visualize the range of the data and identify potential outliers.
 Outliers are data points that fall outside the whiskers and may indicate unusual or extreme values compared to the rest of the data.
 Outliers can be valuable for detecting anomalies, understanding data quality issues, or assessing the distribution's tails.